ibm-security-verify/webauthn-relying-party-kit-ios/README.md

 ```

 ### Registering for Passkey
 This scenario requires the user to be authenticated with a valid `Token`.
+Cookie-based authenticated user is available using the `headers` parameter where supported by the relying party server.
 Registering for Passkey uses [ASAuthorizationControllerDelegate](https://developer.apple.com/documentation/authenticationservices/asauthorizationcontrollerdelegate/) to handle the result of the platform key registration request.

 ```
 import RelyingPartyKit

-// The baseURL is the host of the relying party server. let client = RelyingPartyClient(baseURL: URL(string: "https://example.com")!)
+// The baseURL is the host of the relying party server. let client = RelyingPartyClient(baseURL: URL(string: "https://example.com")!) let token = try await client.authenticate(username: "account@example.com", password: "a1b2c3d4")
 let nickname = "Anne's iPhone"

 // First generate a challenge from the relying party server.